wadeChriestenson/Django_Interview/README.md

-# Django_Interview
-Django Interview Prep
+# Django Interview

+## Covers the high level concepts of the Django Framework.
+### Used to helping understand Django and preparing for any Django interview.